Adarshs-12/AzugaTraining/TestCases/readme.md

 All these library combined with will form a JUnit environment and to run Junit testing without using maven or gradle.

-## CheckSum
-CheckSum is a minified representation of a binary stream of data.

 ## ConverterTest
 Test cases for csv to pdf, html and xml methods using checksum and pdfunit library.
 #### External library